-- NOTE: To enable the network function, be sure that the Thunderbolt port is connected. - 5.
-Connect one end of the power cord to the power connector on the monitor and the other end to a grounded AC outlet. - MARNING!
-To reduce the risk of electric shock or damage to the equipment:

-- Do not disable the power cord grounding plug.
+- 4. Connect one end of the power cord to the power connector on the rear of the monitor and the other end to a grounded AC outlet. - MARNING!
+To reduce the risk of electric shock or damage to the equipment: - Do not disable the power cord grounding plug.
 The grounding plug is an important safety feature. - Plug the power cord into a grounded (earthed) AC outlet that is easily accessible at all times. - Disconnect power from the equipment by unplugging the power cord from the AC outlet.